-Prof. Dr. Uwe Schneidewind is President of the Wuppertal Institute, that was founded in 1991 under the direction of Professor Ernst Ulrich von Weizsäcker.
+Prof. Dr. Uwe Schneidewind is President of the Wuppertal Institute, which was founded in 1991 under the direction of Prof. Ernst Ulrich von Weizsäcker.

-The Research Group "Future Energy and Mobility Structures" manages WISIONS projects in close co-operation with the Swiss-based foundation ProEvolution.
+The research unit "International Energy Transitions" within the research division "Future Energy and Industry Systems" manages WISIONS initiative in close co-operation with the Swiss-based foundation ProEvolution.